 Tooth Impaction (Intrusive Luxation)

 Impacted or intruded teeth result when a tooth is forced deeper into the alveolar socket or surrounding tissues as a result of trauma.
 The tooth appears shorter than its contralateral partner.
 An impacted tooth may be partially visible or completely hidden by the gingiva and buried in the alveolar process.
 Completely impacted teeth may erroneously be considered avulsed until a radiograph demonstrates the intruded position.
 The apex of a completely impacted permanent central incisor may be driven through the alveolar bone into the floor of the nares, causing epistaxis.
 Associated injuries may include alveolar fractures, dental crown or root fractures, and oral mucosal or gingival lacerations.
-Dental pulp necrosis ...
+Dental pulp necrosis occurs in ...